togwand/nixos/README.md

 After any hardware change: $ sudo nixos-generate-config

 TODO:
-1. Pick and configure shell (zsh or fish)
+1. Configure zsh as much as I can
+2. Check vimjoyer videos to keep adding to the system
-2. Change colorscheme and theme of terminal, neovim and make the system match it.
+3. Change colorscheme and theme of terminal, neovim and make the system match it
-3. Test differnt app launcher and file browser (lack of features on current ones).
+4. Test different app launcher and file browser (lack of features on current ones)
-3. Check vimjoyer videos to keep adding to the system
+5. Check the programming language used for my installed pkgs
-4. Declarative installation method instead of imperative (need to research details)
+6. Declarative installation method instead of imperative (need to research details)